-There are three main powerlifting workouts, the bench press, squats, and deadlift.
-This being said, there are many variations of these and add hundreds of other exercises you can perform.
+There are three main powerlifting workouts, bench press, squat, and deadlift.
+This being said, there are many variations of these and hundreds of other exercises you can perform.

 Powerlifting is all about building strength, and you need exercises that will help you do that.
 Some workouts are designed to build size, and others are meant to build strength.

 Along with these workouts, sometimes you need some gear to boost your performance.
 For example, the ProFitness Lifting Belt (link to Amazon), can be a great way to get a strength boost.

 If you’re a powerlifter, you should probably wear a weightlifting belt during some of your lifts.
 I wrote an article about why you should wear a lifting belt, so check that one out too!

 You need to pair these strength-building workouts with a great strategy and I’ll cover this in another article.
 For now, I’ll go over the best workouts that will make you stronger.

 Of course, I had to put squats on this list.
 As I mentioned earlier, squats are one of the core exercises in powerlifting, and one of the most important.